 Justification of this Recommendation:

 (Editor’s note) This is not a part of the main body of F.USN-SM and was initially prepared for information.
-It is because it could keep used for information until its final state.
+It is because it could keep used for information until its final state This will be removed before Consent.

 Gap analysis on smart metering of ITU and other SDOs